Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Old Warsaw it had a favorable location on the trade route leading from the Black Sea to the Baltic.
 Mostly wealthy merchants settled here.

-In the center of the Old Town of Warsaw there was a square where around 40 lived the richest settlers.
-Each of them had a plot of 9 width and 35 meters in length.
-The tenement houses belonging to them were narrow, one or two-storey, with steep stairs and gable roofs.
-Initially, the development of the Warsaw Old Town was wooden, but after several fires, it was ordered to build only brick houses were ordered to be built.
+In the center of the Old Town of Warsaw, there was a square inhabited by about 40 of the richest settlers.
+Each of them had a plot 9 m wide and 35 m long.
+The tenement houses belonging to them were narrow, one or two-story, with steep stairs and gable roofs.
+Initially, the buildings in Warsaw's Old Town were wooden, but after several fires, only brick houses were ordered to be built.

 In the Middle Ages, the Old Town of Warsaw occupied about 10 ha and had two marketplaces, 12 streets and around 170 houses, as well as a big garbage dump, The Gnojna Góra.

-Soon after the founding of the city, the church of St. John, and the City Council was in the Town Hall on the Market Square.
-The intensive development of the castle took place in the XNUMXth century, and the town was then surrounded by double defensive walls with towers and a moat.
-There were two gates and several gates leading to the city.
+Shortly after the founding of the city, the Church of St. Jana, and the City Council was in the Town Hall on the Market Square.
+The intensive development of the hillfort took place in the XNUMXth century, and the town was then surrounded by double defensive walls with towers and a moat.
+Two gates and several gates led to the city.

 After the transfer of the royal court of King Zygmunt III Waza from Krakow to Warsaw, this city became the capital of Poland and continued to develop intensively.

-In the 18th century, the population from the Old Town of Warsaw began to move to new districts, and urban tenements were earmarked for rent for the poorer part of the population.
+In the XNUMXth century, the population of the Old Town of Warsaw began to move to new districts, and town houses were allocated for rent to the poorer part of the population.

-During the Warsaw Uprising, in 1944, the buildings of the Old Town of Warsaw were destroyed in around 90%.
-Only six buildings from the formerly existing 260 survived.
+During the Warsaw Uprising in 1944, approximately 90% of the buildings in the Old Town of Warsaw were destroyed.
+Only six buildings out of over 260 have survived.

 After the end of World War II, the reconstruction of the Old Town of Warsaw became a necessity.

 The BOS Department of Historical Architecture was responsible for the reconstruction of the Old Town of Warsaw.
-In 1945-1947, protective and clearing work was carried out.
+In the years 1945–1947, security and debris removal works were carried out.

-The Old and New Town of Warsaw, intended by designers, were to become residential districts, so during the reconstruction the outbuildings of the tenement houses were removed during the reconstruction.
+The designers intended the Old and New Towns of Warsaw to become residential districts, so the outbuildings of the tenement houses were removed during the reconstruction.
 All flats then received modern technical amenities and central heating.

-The Old Town of Warsaw is the only area in the world planned and completed reconstruction of the area of the historic urban development after catastrophic damage reaching around 90%.
+The Old Town of Warsaw is the only area in the world of planned and completed reconstruction of the area of historic urban buildings after catastrophic damage reaching about 90%.

 2 September 1980 year Old Town in Warsaw has been put on the list World Heritage Site.

-On the pavement on ul.
-Zapiecek is placed a commemorative plaque.
+On the pavement at ul.
+Zapiecek there is a commemorative plaque.

-It was decided to restore the magnificence of Warsaw's Old Town in the form of the eighteenth century.
+It was decided to restore the splendor of the Warsaw Old Town in the form from the XNUMXth century.

-The reconstruction project was prepared on the basis of preserved images of the city, including the Vedutas made by the court painter of King Stanisław August Poniatowski, Canaletto.
-During the reconstruction of the Old Town of Warsaw, preserved fragments of facades and elements of interior design were used, and the internal layout of the buildings was adapted to new needs.
+The reconstruction project was prepared on the basis of the preserved images of the city, including the veduta made by the court painter of King Stanisław August Poniatowski, Canaletto.
+During the reconstruction of the Old Town of Warsaw, the preserved fragments of facades and interior design elements were used, and the internal layout of the buildings was adapted to new needs.